Jerryx2020/Grapevine/README.md

 $ pod install
 $ pod update
 ```
-This app can be installed on any iOS device by connecting the device to a Mac running Xcode.
-Then, clone this repository, select the device in the run menu (at the top of the window next to the run button, reading iPhone X by default), then click run.
+This app can be installed on any **iOS** device by connecting the device to a **Mac** running **Xcode**.
+Then, clone this repository, select the device in the run menu (at the top of the window next to the run button, reading ***iPhone X*** by default), then click run.
 This will make a temporary installation of the app on the device.
 Occassionally, it will ask for a "Developer Team."
-This will require one to log in with their Apple ID.
+This will require the installer to log in with their **Apple ID**.

-Some functionality is not available in the iOS simulator provided by Xcode.
-To gain access to all features, please install the app to an iOS device by connecting it to your Mac and installing with Xcode.
+Some functionality is not available in the **iOS** simulator provided by **Xcode**.
+To gain access to all features, please install the app to an **iOS** device by connecting it to your **Mac** and installing with **Xcode**.

 ## Usage
 Upon first launch, the user may take two routes: use an existing profile associated with a phone number or use a new phone number in the database.
-On the login screen, the first entry box accepts a country code, and the second, the remainder of the phone number.
+On the *Login* screen, the first entry box accepts a country code, and the second, the remainder of the phone number.
 Pressing verify performs authentication and unlocks the app.
 The user may also enter a phone number that is not associated with a profile.
-This brings the user to the Register page.
+This brings the user to the *Register* page.

-The main part of the app is the Feed.
+The main part of the app is the *Feed*, containing all posts.
 Scrolling will allow the user to view existing posts.
 Clicking the button at the top right will allow the user to post.
 The user can, then, enter text and select an image to post.
 After posting, a user may also delete or edit their post by clicking the three dots.
-Using the settings screen, the user may update their profile image, name, bio, and the user may also logout.
+Using the *Settings* screen, the user may update their profile image, name, bio, and the user may also logout.

 ## Purpose
-We built Grapevine to make taking a new job more predictable.
+We built ***Grapevine*** to make taking a new job more predictable.
 We try to do so by allowing people to share their experiences from the workplace.
-When taking a job, one should know what to expect, but, often, they aren’t able to gain any first-hand physical experience through shadowing or other types of interning in person.
-Grapevine gives people peace of mind by creating a more transparent workplace.
+When taking a job, one should know what to expect, but, often, they aren’t able to gain any first-hand physical experience through shadowing or other types of interning in person. ***Grapevine*** gives people peace of mind by creating a more transparent workplace.

 ## Project Structure
-We designed Grapevine's file structure to be intuitive and elegant.
+We designed ***Grapevine's*** file structure to be intuitive and elegant.
 In this design, as one goes deeper into the file structure, files become less abstract.

 Like files are grouped together.
-Folders for data retrieval are located in the ViewModel folder; graphical aspects, View; database managers, Model; and artificial intelligence features, AI.
+Folders for data retrieval are located in the *ViewModel* folder; graphical aspects, *View*; database managers, *Model*; and artificial intelligence features, *AI*.

-The app also makes use of 3rd party dependencies such as SDWebImage, Cocoapods, and the GoogleService-Info.
-These dependencies retrieve web images, manage AI and database libraries, and coordinate with our Firebase database, respectively.
+The app also makes use of 3rd party dependencies such as **SDWebImage**, **Cocoapods**, and the **GoogleService-Info**.
+These dependencies retrieve web images, manage AI and database libraries, and coordinate with our **Firebase** database, respectively.
 ```
 Grapevine
 │   Assets.xcassest                                    // This package contains a collection of assets for the project